 Mapping these different actors allows for improved harmonization between them and lays the groundwork for the next steps.
-Humanitarian actors often publish a "Who does What Where and When for Whom" or 5W matrix (see a template here) to assist in coordination efforts among organizations working in certain regions.
-Consider doing a 5W exercise in relation to monitoring and responding to attacks on education.
-In the Appendices of this Toolkit, GCPEA has provided a sample Actor Mapping Exercise.
+Humanitarian actors often publish a "Who does What Where and When" or 4W matrix (see a template here) to assist in coordination efforts among organizations working in certain regions.
+Consider doing a 4W exercise in relation to monitoring and responding to attacks on education.